xbxsxp9/xbxsxp9.github.io/_pages/about.md

 - *2017.09 - 2021.06, B.S.  degree, School of Electronic Information and Electrical Engineering,* ***Shanghai Jiao Tong University.***

 # 🎉 News
-- *2025.05*: I joined Kuaishou-Kling, Basic Visual Generation Group, as a research intern.
+- *2025.05*: &nbsp;🎓🎓 I joined Kuaishou-Kling, Basic Visual Generation Group, as a research intern.
-- *2025.05*: I joined TeleAI, Video Generation Group, as a research intern.
+- *2025.05*: &nbsp;🎓🎓 I joined TeleAI, Video Generation Group, as a research intern.
 - *2024.12*: &nbsp;🎉🎉 One paper accepted to AAAI 2024.
 - *2024.01*: &nbsp;🎉🎉 One paper accepted to AISTATS 2024.